 80% of deforestation rates in the Amazon is attributed to the international demand for beef.

 80% of deforestation rates in the Amazon is attributed to the international demand for beef.
-But as export of Brazilian beef increases, Alex Johansen, Outdoor Learning and Sustainability Program Specialist at Science World, observes another transaction: the export of Western industrial farming practices to local farmers in the rainforest.
+But as export of Brazilian beef increases, Alex Johansen, former Outdoor Learning and Sustainability Program Specialist at Science World, observes another transaction: the export of Western industrial farming practices to local farmers in the rainforest.

 “The industrial system of grazing large herds in one place for large amounts of time can have some very strong desertifying effects,” she says.
 “Not only are we losing carbon sink, with the forest itself and the biodiversity, we're also losing the human cultural knowledge that's there and replacing all of that loss with something that's going to have more harmful effects.”